cofinalsubnets/lisa/readme.md

-more concretely, the task (not attempted here) is to construct a point at infinity in adelic space, representing a quantity `z` congruent to 0 modulo every prime `p`. each `p` is now the neutral element of a new monoid `Np = p + Np ^ z`. since by construction `a ^ b = b a`, this means `p` and `z` assume the place of 0 and `succ` in the original equation for `N`. the impression this gives is that primes are significant among integers
+more concretely, the task (not attempted here) is to construct a point at infinity in adelic space, representing a quantity `z` congruent to 0 modulo everything. each `p` is now the neutral element of a new monoid `Np = p + Np ^ z`. since by construction `a ^ b = b a`, this means `p` and `z` assume the place of 0 and `succ` in the original equation for `N`. the impression this gives is that primes are significant among integers